JuanSapena/latex-presentation/README.md

 The template is documented at https://pascalmichaillat.org/d1/.

+## Illustration

+The presentation produced by the template can be viewed at https://pascalmichaillat.org/d1.pdf.

 ## Features

 + The font for text, roman math, and numbers is [Source Sans Pro](https://github.com/adobe-fonts/source-sans).